COVID may have derailed our 2020 adventure plan, but that's okay...

-It gives you more time to be ready for our NZ-2021 trip!
-Become an Adventure VIP for FREE and be the first to receive news about next years adventure.
+Become an Adventure VIP for FREE and be the first to receive news of our early-bird specials

 Our Rail Trail Adventure starts in the city of the south - Dunedin.
 Surrounded by dramatic hills and at the foot of a long, beautiful harbour, it is known as the Edinburgh of New Zealand.

 We've a day to explore Dunedin, starting with a guided tour in the remote hills and beaches of the Otago Peninsula.
 Experience stunning views and rewarding encounters with rare wildlife like New Zealand fur seals, sea lions, and sometimes the majestic Yellow-Eyed Penguin.

 Departing from the historic Dunedin Railway Station, the Taieri Gorge Railway takes us on a picturesque journey into the spectacular Central Otago Hinterland and up the rugged Otago Coast, north of Dunedin to Middlemarch.
 This is your chance to sit back and enjoy the ride.